mstksg/inCode/copy/entries/advent-gol.md

 [pascal]: https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/gim68l0/

-Another factor that probably contributed to the overall lull was that Advent of Code was still running, and we all still enjoyed doing new puzzles every day.
-But soon, Christmas passed, the daily rush of doing new puzzles faded, and we started to return back to tinkering on this hyper-dimensional game of life.
+Another factor that probably contributed to the overall lull was that Advent of Code was still running, and we all still enjoyed doing the new puzzles every day.
+But soon, Christmas passed, the daily rush of doing new puzzles faded, and we started to return back to tinkering on this hyper-dimensional game of life puzzle.
 It wouldn't be until January 1st (just over two weeks after the puzzle originally came out) that a new revelation arose that would pave the way shoot far past 20D.

 It was [Michal Marsalek's coset counts post][cosetcounts] that set up the stage.
 From the beginning, Michal had always tracked the number of cell cosets